Dayan-Zhanchi/100-algorithm-challenge/#008 Stable matching problem/README.md

 # Gale-Shapley algorithm for stable matching problem
-The Gale-Shapley algortihm to solve the stable matching problem can be found here: https://en.wikipedia.org/wiki/Stable_marriage_problem

-The algorithm finds perfect and stable matches among 2 sets, e.g men and women, based on their preferences.
+The [Gale-Shapley algorithm](https://en.wikipedia.org/wiki/Stable_marriage_problem) finds perfect and stable matches among 2 sets, e.g men and women, based on their preferences.
 Every man has to be paired with one woman, and there can't be anyone left without a partner.
 At the end of the algorithm each partner must have been paired in such a way that they will not leave one another for a better partner.